paulmillr/micro-packed/README.md

 > Less painful binary encoding / decoding

-Allows declarative definition for complex structures (like in C/Rust) via composable primitives, which enables encoding these structures into bytes and parsing back.
+Declarative definition of complex binary structures using composable primitives.

 Comes with a friendly debugger.